craftcms/apple-news/README.md

 ### Autoloading your Channel Classes

-To make your channel classes autoloadable, add a new [autoload root](https://getcomposer.org/doc/04-schema.md#autoload)  to `composer.json` for your channel and article classes, and then run `composer dump-autoload`.
+To make your channel classes auto-loadable, add a new [autoload root](https://getcomposer.org/doc/04-schema.md#autoload)  to `composer.json` for your channel and article classes, and then run `composer dump-autoload`.

 ```json
 {